Uhuh/Vivi/README.md

 # Welcome
-Welcome to the BowBot team.
+Welcome to the SetsuBot team.
 This README is for the TypeScript version of the bot.
 If you see this and are *_not_* using TypeScript you're in the wrong spot.

 This guide was written by [Dylan Warren (Panku#0721)](https://github.com/uhuh).